IrenCore/code-style-lint/README.md

   yarn add eslint-config-code-style-lint eslint prettier -D
   ```

-  Create a '.eslinrc' file to your project root
+  Create a '.eslintrc' file to your project root

   ```javascript
   {